A Detailed Overview Of The Cut-off Price And Its Role In An IPO4 min readReading Time: 3 minutes

-An investor may know about an Initial Public Offering (IPO), but wouldn’t exactly know about what makes up the whole and sole of the same.
+An investor may know about an Initial Public Offering (IPO) & its valuation, but wouldn’t exactly know about what makes up the whole and sole of the same.
 A cut-off price is one of the important aspects in regards to an IPO.

 We are here to breakdown the term for you in a detailed manner and help you in making your investments smarter.